 Once you categorize a trip in-app, it’s sent to your Reviewed tab.
 At the top of this page, you’ll see a section that shows your total distance tracked, as well as your Potential Deduction.
 Here’s an example:

-What Else Can I Do With Mileage Tracking?
+What Else Can I Do With the Automatic Mileage Tracker?

 You can easily generate a Mileage Log Report and email it directly from the app by clicking on the paper plane icon in the top right corner of the Mileage Tracking page.
 This report is also in your FreshBooks account under the Reports section, and shows you all potential deductible mileage at tax time.